GitLeeRepo/RegExNotes/RegExNotes.md

 * **colou?r** matches both color and colour
 * **auto(mobile)?** - using optional groups of character we can match both "auto" and "automobile"

+# Force the matching of an entire word

+**test(ing|er|ed)?** - matches the entire word for "test", "testing", "tester", and "tested", but it will also make a partial match on "testee" since it matches "test" within "testee".
+To force it to match only if it matches the whole word then do the following:

+**test(ing|er|ed)?\\b** - the **\\b** makes sure it only matches if the match ends on the word boundary at the end, therefore it will not make the partial match on "testee"

 # Groups

 Allows operations on a group of characters